 The data already exists.
 FleetEdge finds the structure.

-Three authorities, fifty-two dimensions, thirty-one features, eleven archetypes — applied to every boat in the ORC fleet.
+Three authorities, fifty-two dimensions, eleven archetypes — applied to every boat in the ORC fleet.

 Explore FleetEdge See Fleet Analytics